Mass media in Taiwan: Cable television

 Cable television is prevalent in Taiwan, as a result of cheap subscription rates (typically around NT$550, or US$15 a month) and the paucity of free-to-air television, which comprises about 20 channels.
 Programming is mostly in Mandarin and Taiwanese, with a few channels in Hakka or English.
 There are also programs in other foreign languages, mainly east Asian and south-east Asian languages.
 Miniseries, called Taiwanese drama, are popular.
 There is a dedicated station for Taiwan's Hakka minority as well as the arrival in 2005 of an aboriginal channel.
 There are around 100 channels with most stations being dedicated to a particular genre; such as game shows, news, anime, movies, sports and documentaries.
 Almost all programs are in the original language with traditional Chinese subtitles.

 The cable television system comprises around one hundred different channels, ranging from news, sport, variety, game, music, children's, foreign, movie and documentary channels.

 The Taiwanese government is promoting digital signal television, provided through a set-top box.
 The analog signal of air television was turned off on 30 June 2012.

 Radio

+New civilian-operated radio stations were banned in 1959.
+When martial law was lifted in 1987, 33 legal radio channels existed, with thirteen state-owned or Kuomintang-run stations most prominent.
+In the 1990s, several underground radio station were established, many affiliated with the Democratic Progressive Party.

 There are many stations across the AM and FM spectrum broadcasting a wide variety of programming.
 Talk-shows, popular music and classic songs are some of the most frequently heard subjects.
 Exclusively Taiwanese-language stations have enjoyed a surge in popularity since the end of the martial law era and regulations restricting the use of languages other than Mandarin Chinese.